 Atlantic City mayor admits theft from youth basketball team

-Frank Gilliam Jr. appeared Thursday in federal court in Camden, where it emerged that half that amount of money he took from the Atlantic City Starz was recovered from his home when FBI agents raided it last December.
+Frank Gilliam Jr. appeared Thursday in federal court in Camden, where it emerged that half of the amount of money he took from the Atlantic City Starz was recovered from his home when FBI agents raided it last December.

-Judge Joseph Rodriguez informed Gilliam that his guilty plea may mean he could no longer hold public office.
-He was released after posting a $100,000 bond with the court.
+He was released after posting a $100,000 bond with the court, and before the afternoon was out, New Jersey officials were working to remove him from office.

+Attorney General Gurbir Grewal said his office had filed papers in state Superior Court seeking to have Gilliam ousted under the state’s Forfeiture of Public Office law.
+It was not immediately clear when a hearing might be held on the request.

+Gilliam also faced calls from New Jersey Gov. Phil Murphy and other elected Democrats to resign, and plans were already being readied for the City Council president to assume the reins of government.

-Gilliam told the judge he stole funds raised from donors in Atlantic City and Philadelphia, using the money for personal expenses from 2013 and 2018.
-He was elected mayor in 2017 after serving as a City Councilman.
+Gilliam told Judge Joseph Rodriguez he stole funds raised from donors in Atlantic City and Philadelphia, using the money for personal expenses from 2013 and 2018.
+He was elected mayor in 2017 after serving as a city councilman.

 “When a scheme depletes (a) charity for children, it's unconscionable,” said FBI Special Agent in Charge Gregory Ehrie.
 “But when the fraud is perpetrated by someone the public trusts, it damages the community's confidence in their public servants.
 This defendant betrayed the trust of his community and of people who wanted to improve the lives of children.”

-Gilliam’s lawyer , Harry Rimm, stressed that Gilliam admitted taking private money, not public funds.
-That sets him somewhat apart from a long line of his corrupt predecessors, dating back to the turn-of-the-century Atlantic City officials whose malfeasance was chronicled in the HBO series “Boardwalk Empire.”
+Gilliam’s lawyer, Harry Rimm, stressed that Gilliam admitted to taking private money, not public funds.
+That sets him somewhat apart from a long line of his predecessors accused of corruption, dating back to the turn-of-the-century Atlantic City officials whose malfeasance was chronicled in the HBO series “Boardwalk Empire.”

 “Mr. Gilliam, who is a lifelong resident of Atlantic City, has admitted his wrongful conduct, is accepting responsibility for his actions and is genuinely remorseful," Rimm said in a statement issued after the court appearance.